If you suffer from the following ongoing symptoms, you might have IBS:

+It is important to note that IBS is highly variable, and each individual can experience different triggers.
 By keeping a food intake diary and noting any adverse reactions, you can quickly identify and remove problematic food from your diet and determine an approach that works best for you.
 Be sure to consult a registered dietitian before eliminating any food group long-term.
-For more information on food groups and a balanced diet, consult Canada’s Food Guide, available from Health Canada.
+For more information on eating a balanced diet, consult Canada’s Food Guide.

 An important step in controlling the symptoms of IBS is to increase dietary fibre from plants, which the human body cannot digest on its own.
 The fibre content of foods stays the same with cooking, although this process may change its effect within the gut.
 When considering fibre, it is important to look at both the fibre content of foods and the type of fibre (insoluble or soluble).

 Gradually increase your dietary fibre intake, allowing your body to adjust to the change, but make sure to increase the amount of water you drink as well.
 This will minimize any adverse effects that may arise from a sudden dietary change.
-Your physician or dietitian may recommend the addition of one of the many commercially prepared, concentrated fibre compounds on the market, such as Benefibre® or Metamucil® to your diet.
+Your physician or dietitian may recommend the addition of one of the many commercially prepared, concentrated fibre compounds on the market, such as inulin (Benefibre®) or Metamucil®, to your diet.

 Insoluble fibres increase stool bulk, increase colonic muscle tone, and accelerate the transit time of gastrointestinal contents, thus relieving mild constipation.